 One of the biggest advantages of having a composite deck is having a product that will last a long time.
 In fact, it has been known to last up to 20-30 years longer than traditional wood decks!
-Composite decking is virtually maintenance free.
+Composite decking is virtually maintenance-free.
 Just a quick rinse with some warm soapy water and your deck is ready for use.
-While composite materials may cost more than wood, they don’t require any sanding, staining, refinishing or scraping.
+While composite materials may cost more than wood, they don’t require any sanding, staining, refinishing, or scraping.
 And, because of their plastic content, the boards are much more durable to rot, insects, and moisture.
 They tend to last much longer than wood decks without needing the same amount of care, so you’re paying more now for less work later.

 Composite materials are UV resistant, which means they don’t fade and can easily retain their original color for years.
-The boards never have to be sealed, stained or painted, and they won’t warp or crack, even in direct sunlight.
+The boards never have to be sealed, stained, or painted, and they won’t warp or crack, even in direct sunlight.
 They are also splinter-free, and have very minimal water absorption, making them slip resistant and the perfect material to put around pools and other outdoor areas with heavy traffic.

 Types of Composite Decking

-Unlike wood, composite decking material is available in several varieties, colors, and styles that will add the perfect feature for your outdoor living space.
+Unlike wood, the composite decking material is available in several varieties, colors, and styles that will add the perfect feature for your outdoor living space.
 Over the years, advancements have been made in how composite decking materials are constructed.
 These advancements have opened the door to many more possibilities and options that most homeowners did not have before.

 Solid vs. Hollow

 When choosing your decking material, you’ll have the option between solid or hollow boards.
 As the name suggests, solid boards are made from solid material.
 They come in many grain variations and tend to look more like real lumber traditionally used on decks.
 If you plan on utilizing heavier items such as hot tubs, grills, and furniture, solid boards are a great choice.
 Because of their more dense construction, they are capable of withstanding a considerable amount of weight.